silentorb/marloth-story-docs/docs/twold/twold-narrative-documentation.md

   - Evil forces are trying to sway people
   - Good forces are trying to sway people
   - It is not good to be on the sidelines of this war
-- Worship
-  - You must worship your dependencies
-  - Atheists pretend worship is optional
-    - Everyone worships something
-- There is no bargaining with evil
-  - Giving in to evil's demands only results in more evil